MEET OUR LEADERSHIP GROUP

 Kate Wallace Lockhart

-Kate joined SSE in 2013 and is now their Group Sustainability Economist, responsible for the quantification of sustainability impacts, with a focus on economic and social issues, and workforce reporting.
+Kate joined SSE in 2013 and is now Head of Sustainability at SSE Renewables, responsible for the quantification of sustainability impacts, with a focus on economic and social issues, and workforce reporting.

 Prior to this role, Kate worked as SSE’s Head of Sustainability in Ireland.
 Kate's background is in economics, with an active interest in behavioral science.